tarsil/saffier/docs/fields.md

     `id` as the primary key.

 !!!
 Warning
-    For backward compatibility, Saffier keeps the legacy through-table naming when `through_tablename` is omitted.
-Use `saffier.NEW_M2M_NAMING` or an explicit table name for Edgy-compatible naming and migration-safe new relationships.
-    `saffier.OLD_M2M_NAMING` is not suitable when the same model points to the same target model more than once, because those relations would share the legacy through-table name.
+    Saffier intentionally does not support Edgy's legacy `OLD_M2M_NAMING` marker.
+Auto-generated through models always use the field-based naming path unless you provide an explicit table name yourself.

 !!!
 Tip
     String values for `through_tablename` are formatted with `field=self` before